WebDevMirza/Learn-From-Github/mongodb/Readme.md

 </ul>

 `--file=<filename>`: Specifies the location and name of a file containing the data to import.
 Must be specified at the last of the syntax.</br>
+`--jsonArray`: Add this if you get `Failed: cannot decode array into a primitive` problem while importing json file. </br>
 `--version` : Returns the `mongoimport` release number. </br>
 `--help` : Prints all the available options and use of `mongoimport` </br>